Muddanur

 Muddanur is a town in Kadapa district of the Indian state of Andhra Pradesh.
 It is located in Muddanur mandal of Jammalamadugu revenue division.
 Muddanur has its own train station connecting major cities.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.

 Weather

 Muddanur has a hot semi arid climate, where the people and its surroundings are pleasant and enjoyable.
 During summers, the temperatures soar to about 42-44 °C.

+Tranposrtation

+Muddanuru railway station is situated on Guntakal–Renigunta railway line operated by the South Coast Railway zone under Guntakal railway division.